 According to Sourcewatch, the UN Watch lobby is for the removal of UN personnel who are considered critical of Israel: “US calls for resignation of UN’s Richard Falk Special rapporteur for Palestinian territories said NGO UN Watch should be investigated to ensure it’s not controlled by Israel” Further, according to Sourcewatch, UN Watch also is funded by the American Jewish Committee since 2001.

 In review, UN Watch has a strong use of loaded emotional language in their headlines and articles such as “UN Clash: China Fails to Silence UN Watch Dissident Yang Jianli” and “U.N. in Shock: Heads Turn in Stunned Disbelief as Palestinian Exposes PLO Lies, Watch heads turn & eyes bulge!”

-Overall, we rate UN Watch Right Biased based on information and political positions that favor the right and Mixed for factual reporting due to the use of some poor sources and a failed fact check.
-(M. Huitsing 3/28/2018) Updated (12/2/2020)
+Overall, we rate UN Watch Right Biased based on information and political positions that favor the right and Mostly Factual due to the use of poor sources that have failed fact checks.
+(M. Huitsing 3/28/2018) Updated (06/04/2021)